The Gordon School Showcases Dancing Classrooms

 Founded in 1994 by ballroom legend Pierre Dulaine, Dancing Classrooms is a ten-week, twenty session program for children at transition points in school, mainly in the fifth and sixth grades.
 Brought to Rhode Island by Rodney Lopez, the current executive director of the program, Dancing Classrooms cultivates life skills, including respect, teamwork, confidence, joy and accomplishment through the practice of social dance.
 At the Gordon School, all three sections of the fifth grade come together for dance class first thing in the morning.
 Students enter the ballroom, a makeshift dance floor in the school’s theater, with a partner in escort position.
 They form a large circle and begin to stretch.

-“I taught my cat how to do the merengue,” said student Zoey Frank, demonstrating the fact that kids will still be kids, despite knowing how to ballroom dance.
+“I taught my cat how to do the merengue,” says student Zoey Frank, demonstrating the fact that kids will still be kids, despite knowing how to ballroom dance.
 “He didn’t like it.”